thoughtbot/dns/book/chapters/appendix/windows-pkg-mgmt.md

 ## Package Management for Windows

-Some bad news: Windows does not come with a package manager.
-But good news: it's pretty easy to install one.
-In particular, we're going to install [chocolatey](https://chocolatey.org).
+The bad news?
+Windows does not come with a package manager.
+The good news?
+It is pretty easy to install one.
+In particular, we are going to install [chocolatey](https://chocolatey.org).

 Open your Command Prompt by using the Start menu to search for `Command`.
-When you see the Command Prompt show up, right click it and "Run as administrator".
+When you see the Command Prompt, right click it and "Run as administrator."

-Now, copy-and-paste this crazy looking command into it.
-Trust me, don't try to type it out:
+Now, copy and paste the following crazy looking command into it (trust me, don't even try to type it out):

 ```
 @powershell -NoProfile -ExecutionPolicy Bypass -Command "iex ((new-object net.webclient).DownloadString('https://chocolatey.org/install.ps1'))" && SET PATH=%PATH%;%ALLUSERSPROFILE%\chocolatey\bin
 ```

-This will take some time, on the order of a minute or two for a modern-ish computer.
-If it's taking significantly longer, try restarting, and make sure you open the Command Prompt as an administrator.
+This will take some time, perhaps a minute or two for a modern-ish computer.
+If it takes significantly longer, try restarting, and make sure you open the Command Prompt as an administrator.

-Once it's done, you now have the chocolatey package manager installed on your system.
-You can use the `choco` tool to issue basic commands, for example:
+Once it is done, you will have the chocolatey package manager installed on your system.
+Use the `choco` tool to issue basic commands.
+For example:

 ```shell
 $ choco install whois